clavery/my-commerce-site/README.md

   - There is a `--mirror` option that will attempt to mirror cartridges of the same name to the local project and also keep local permissions
   - This is useful for viewing changes made to the instance out of version control

+#### Deploy Scripts

+- If a `b2c-deploy.js` script (configurable) is found in the project the `beforeDeploy` and `afterDeploy` lifecycle functions will be run before and after the deployment
+   - This can stop the deployment, be used for notifications or in our sample script in this project copies specific cartridges from one code version to another

 ### Migrations

 #### Exporting Data